kimmo1019/kimmo1019.github.io/content/opening/index.md

 ## Positions Available

-- **Postdoctoral Associate**: We are hiring a postdoc, who is interested in genomic LLM, radiomics, and Alzhemier's disease.
+- **Postdoctoral Associate**: We are hiring a postdoc with expertise in genomics, LLM, and neurodegenerative disease.

 <!-- - **Graduate Students**: Graduate students from any department at Yale are highly welcomed to contact Dr. Liu via email directly. -->